-Because of operational limitations, some parties book unscheduled life-cycle events (eg re rating as early terminations of repos and their replacement with new transactions with changed terms.
-Examples include re-ratings, substitution of collateral and partial deliveries) as an early termination of delivery of collateral.
-The same approach can be applied to the booking of scheduled life-cycle events, for example, floating-rate repos may be booked as a series of shorter-term repos with terms equal to the floating-rate period (so a one-year repo and its replacement with a new transaction with changed terms.
-But they with a three-month repo rate might be booked as a series of four three-month repos).
-However, the parties do not actually terminate the existing contracts and create a-new contractones.
+Because of operational limitations, some parties book unscheduled life-cycle events as early terminations of repos and their replacement with new transactions with changed terms.
+Examples include re-ratings, substitution of collateral and partial delivery of collateral.
+The same approach can be applied to the booking of scheduled life-cycle events, for example, floating-rate repos may be booked as a series of shorter-term repos with terms equal to the floating-rate period (so a one-year repo with a three-month repo rate might be booked as a series of four three-month repos).
+However, the parties do not actually terminate the existing contracts and create new ones.
 Accordingly, no new Table 2, field 1, UTI, is generated.
-Other partiesOne problem with this approach is that a party's books and records would not reflect the contractual reality that determines their exposure to risk.
+One problem with this approach is that a party's books and records would not reflect the contractual reality that determines their exposure to risk.
 Any reporting on this basis would therefore not be accurate.
 Another problem is that their counterparty might follow a different operational approach and simply modify the terms of the repo in their books and records.
-If firsta party reports a termination and new transaction, but the second partyits counterparty reports a modification, the reports will not match at the trade repository.
+If a party reports a termination and new transaction, but its counterparty reports a modification, the reports will not match at the trade repository.

-Life-cycle events do not legally terminate a transaction unless both parties expressly agree to do so.97 One party cannot unilaterally terminate, other than in the case of an open repo.
+Life-cycle events do not legally terminate a transaction unless both parties expressly agree to do so.93 One party cannot unilaterally terminate, other than in the case of an open repo.
 Given the uninterrupted continuation of the contractual relationship, as reflected in an unchanged UTI, it follows that, for the purpose of reporting under SFTR, parties who currently use an early termination and replacement mechanism to book life-cycle events internally will, in future, have to report such events as modifications and not as a combination of an early termination and a new repo.

 On the other hand, risk management mechanisms provided by the GMRA as an alternative mechanism to variation margining really do involve the early termination of a contract and its replacement with a new contract in which cash or collateral have been realigned to eliminate transaction exposure (respectively, called Repricing and Adjustment in the GMRA).
-Use of these mechanisms will require reports of the termination of the existing transaction and the execution of a new transaction with a new UTI.
+94 Use of these mechanisms will require reports of the termination of the existing transaction and the execution of a new transaction with a new UTI.
 But in order to use early termination and replacement instead of variation margining, the parties need to have expressly agreed to adopt Repricing or Adjustment.
 In practice, however, these approaches are not commonly used.

-97 The definition of life-cycle events used here excludes the right of parties under the GMRA to terminate repos if the other party is in breach of contract, eg should the other party fail to deliver collateral when due.
+93 The definition of life-cycle events used here excludes the right of parties under the GMRA to terminate repos if the other party is in breach of contract, eg should the other party fail to deliver collateral when due.

-98 Transaction Exposure is a term used in the GMRA to describe the difference between the current market value of the collateral in a repo and the current repurchase price, where the market value has been adjusted by any haircut or the repurchase price has been adjusted by any initial margin.
+94 Transaction Exposure is a term used in the GMRA to describe the difference between the current market value of the collateral in a repo and the current repurchase price, where the market value has been adjusted by any haircut or the repurchase price has been adjusted by any initial margin.
 Transaction Exposure measures the exposure that is included in the calculation of variation margin.